 White Rainbow Project

 The White Rainbow Project is transforming lives by sharing love with the widows of India.
-They provide vocational training, food, and medical care to destitute widows in Vrindavan, India.
-Vrindavan, known as the City of Widows, is home to more than 20,000 widows who have been abandoned by their families.
+It provides vocational training, food, and medical care to destitute widows in Vrindavan, India.
+Vrindavan, known as the City of Widows, is home at least 20,000 widows who have been abandoned by their families.
 White Rainbow Project is recycling hope for these widows by helping them create beautiful handmade products out of donated saris and old magazines.
 Recycling takes on a whole new meaning, as this is one of the only options widows have to support themselves.
-They have been told that they have “bad karma” and are blamed for the death of their husband.
+They have been told they have “bad karma” and are blamed for the death of their husband.
 They are shunned, exploited, and denied any sense of dignity.
 Earning their own money gives them freedom to choose their own destiny, many for the first time in their life.